 \subsection{The Range of EoS Parameters for Stabilization and Flatness}

-Allowing $w_5<-1$ and $w<-1/3$, we succeed in obtaining a flat universe with stabilized extra dimension as represented in Fig.\autoref{fig:cur_ext_zerozero} for a sample set of $w$,$w_5$.
-The curves emerge from $(\Omega_h,\Omega_c)=(-1,0)$ where both Hubble parameters are equal in magnitude, then move towards a negative-curvature dominated epoch as the fifth dimension shrinks in size and reach the point $(\Omega_h,\Omega_c)=(0,0)$ asymptotically to match the requirements of standard cosmology.
+Allowing $w_5<-1$ and $w<-1/3$, we succeed in obtaining a flat universe with a stabilized extra dimension as represented in Fig.\autoref{fig:cur_ext_zerozero} for a sample set of $w$,$w_5$.
+The curves emerge from $(\Omega_h,\Omega_c)=(-1,0)$, where both Hubble parameters are equal in magnitude, then move towards a negative-curvature dominated epoch while the fifth dimension shrinks in size.
+Solution curves finally reach the point $(\Omega_h,\Omega_c)=(0,0)$ asymptotically in order to match the requirements of standard cosmology.
 Triangular region in Fig.\autoref{fig:cur_ext_zerozero} with convergent solutions for $k = -1$ exists invariably for the range of $w,w_5$ values in question.
 We are able to obtain this behavior through only a specific set of initial conditions obeying $\Omega_c + \Omega_h \geq -1 $ which also ensures that $\Omega_{\rho} \geq 0$.

-As for the case of positively curved space, initial values that give convergent curves depend on EoS parameters since the flow alters due to saddle point given as $(\Omega_c = 3, \Omega_h = -2)$ in Fig.\autoref{fig:cur_ext_zerozero}, that is, number of such solutions increase with decreasing $w,w_5$ values.
+As for the case of positively curved space, initial values that give convergent curves depend on EoS parameters since the flow alters due to the saddle point given as $(\Omega_c = 3, \Omega_h = -2)$ in Fig.\autoref{fig:cur_ext_zerozero}, that is, number of convergent solutions increase with decreasing $w,w_5$ values.